flatironinstitute/FMM3D/docs/install.rst

 This can be done using ``make matlab`` which links the .m files to the .c file in the matlab folder.
-We have included separate make.inc files to enable this compilation on Windows, Mac OSX or Linux machines.
+We have included separate make.inc files to enable this compilation on Mac OSX or Linux machines.

 To run tests, you can run ``matlab test_hfmm3d.m`` and ``matlab test_lfmm3d.m`` and it should return with $0$ crashes.